bvpenner/CPEN321Project/documentation/M6_Requirements_and_Design.md

 Task Geofencing:
 ![Task Geofencing](./images/task-geofencing-sequence.png)
 ### **4.7.
 Non-Functional Requirements Design**
-1. **Scalability**: The system will be deployed on a cloud-based infrastructure with efficient logic and auto-scaling mechanisms to handle up to 1,000 concurrent requests.
-Efficient database indexing and caching techniques will be implemented to maintain response times of under 200 milliseconds as the industrial standard recommended by Google.
+1. **Scalability**: The system must support at least 100 concurrent requests while maintaining a response time of under 200 milliseconds as the industrial standard recommended by Google.
+According to Google’s RAIL performance model (https://web.dev/articles/rail), a response time under 100–200 ms creates a perception of immediate interaction.
-2. **Real-Time Location Processing**: The application will use optimized background location tracking with adaptive update intervals, leveraging Google Map API on Android.
-3. **Notification Accuracy**: A real-time event-driven architecture with WebSockets will be used to ensure push notifications are delivered within 2 seconds accounting for WebSocket RTT and firebase delay.
-Task deadlines and proximity triggers will be preprocessed to reduce computation overhead during runtime.
-4. **Location Accuracy**: The app will integrate GPS, Wi-Fi, and cellular network data to achieve at least 10-meter accuracy.
+2. **Real-Time Location Processing**: As stated in this article (https://tracker.my.com/blog/a-detailed-guide-to-mobile-push-notifications?lang=en&utm_source=chatgpt.com), the response time of Mobile push: on average, 20 seconds after unlocking the phone.
+But as we are developing an app for task alert, a time-sensitive applications, it's crucial to ensure that push notifications are delivered within 2 seconds of detecting task deadlines or proximity triggers to maintain accuracy and user trust.

 ### **4.8.
 Main Project Complexity Design**
 #### **Task Scheduling with Time Window Constraints**